-In a post from last week on networking mistakes, I addressed several of the stumbling blocks that many people encounter when beginning to network.
+In a previous article on networking mistakes, I addressed several of the stumbling blocks that many people encounter when beginning to network.
 But to make those mistakes, you have to at least get started!
 This article addresses 12 potential avenues for networking that you may have overlooked.

 Everyone has networking contacts.

+1. College professors.
 Believe it or not, college professors have off campus lives!
-Many of them act as consults and conduct research that connects them with movers and shakers in business.
+Many of them act as consultants and conduct research that connects them with movers and shakers in business.
 They know who is hiring, which companies are strong, and which ones pay well.
 Start and maintain a good relationship with your professors and you’ll reap the benefits for years to come.
 It also helps to reconnect with professors even if you graduated several years ago.